Along with the Gods: The Last 49 Days: Hong Kong

-Prior to its official release, Along with the Gods: The Last 49 Days scored 8 million in pre-sale in Hong Kong.
+Before its official release, Along with the Gods: The Last 49 Days scored 8 million in pre-sales in Hong Kong.
 On its day of release in Hong Kong, the film earned 3.18 million, topping the box office.
-On August 9, the film reached 10 million and scored 20 million on its fourth day of its release, achieving the highest first week sales in Hong Kong.
+On August 9, the film reached 10 million and scored 20 million on its fourth day of release, achieving the highest first week sales in Hong Kong.